garitma/next-garitma/README.md

-# App de arte y entretenimiento de Garitma

-App de arte y entretenimiento con CMS Prismic.io y Next JS.
+# Next Garitmatic

+This is the core app of Garitma using [Next.js](https://github.com/zeit/next.js/) and [Prismic.io](http://prismic.io).

-## ¿Cómo funciona?
+## Prerequisites

-Requiere Node.JS 10

-- `npm install` para instalar las dependencias.
-- `npm run dev` para el entorno de desarrollo
+You will need [Node.js](https://nodejs.org) version 10.0 or greater installed on your system.

+## How it works?

+- `yarn install` for install the dependencies.
+- `vercel env pull` for pull evirorment variables.
+- `yarn dev` for development environment
-- `npm run build && npm start` para el entorno de producción.
+- `yarn build && yarn start` for production environment.

-## Licencia

-MIT
+The app should now be up and running at http://localhost:3000